One year later: students look forward to returning to classroom in April

 “Kids are absolutely fired up about the possibility and opportunity to be in person,” Governor Charlie Baker said.

 The state’s Association of School Committees set April 5 as the date elementary students will return to in-person learning five days a week.
-April 28 for middle schoolers.
+April 28 is the date middle schoolers will return.

 It’s unclear when exactly high schoolers will go back, but Education Commissioner Jeff Riley said it would be some time in April with at least two weeks’ notice.